tarpeyd12/pylon/README.txt

 NOTE This was a project from when I was learning C++.

-I am rather proud of this project in that it was the first project in which I wrote moret than 10000 lines.
+I am rather nostalgically proud of this project in that it was the first project in which I wrote more than 10000 lines of code.

 This was built on my other projet pogel.